gotbahn/no-sheet-reset/README.md

 [![npm](https://img.shields.io/npm/dm/no-sheet-reset.svg?maxAge=2592000)](https://www.npmjs.com/package/no-sheet-reset)

 # No Sheet Reset
 Start from a scratch.
 Full CSS reset.

-No rewrites.
-No unpredictables.
-No shit in debugger.
-Simply as hell.
+**Please be aware and use it wisely**.
+No Sheet Reset clears almost everything, so your users would not be able to see tab highlights, validation errors, lists markers, etc. unless you provide it.

+It also change default box-sizing behaviour.

 ## Install